CalSol/braintrain/lab1.md

     ![Image](docs/windows-putty.png?raw=true)

 - For Mac:
-  - Open up a terminal window, and type in `ls \dev\cu.*`.
-Look for a device thtat has usbserial in the name.
-Note down the full name, as this is the name of the programmer.
-  - There are several ways of viewing the serial output, but minicom is the most convenient.
-You should now install minicom.
+  - To view Serial output we will use minicom.
+Open up a terminal window and install it with `brew install minicom`.
-  - Open up a serial terminal by typing in `minicom -b 115200 -D \dev\NAMEOFDEVICE`
+  - Open up a serial terminal by typing in `minicom -b 115200 -D \dev\tty.usb` and then press tab to autocomplete the device name.
+If you have trouble ask someone.
-  - To exit minicom, press `Ctrl-A X`
+  - To exit minicom, press `ESC-Shift-z`, and then use the exit command `Shift-x`

 - For Linux:
   - You're a power user, you probably already know how.
 There's also way too many Linux distros out there with subtly different behaviors (like serial terminal permissions!).

+### Display to Serial
 The simplest RawSerial operation is `puts`, which writes out the string passed into it.
 For example, one way to print versioning information would be:

 ```c++